 The main objectives of the studio are to provide different

-effects on the perception, reflection, development, design and
+the perception, reflection, development, design and representation

-projection of space in the landscape architectural practice.
+of space in the landscape architectural practice.

 The aim of the studio project itself is to gain insight into

 (1) the theoretical discourse on time and space

 (2) the role/significance of film versus classic architectural design tools (drawing, models, diagrams, notations, photography)